volusion/element/content/references/sdk.md

 #### 'products.getRelatedById()'

-A method that returns a Promise that resolves with an array of related products for the given Product ID.
+This method returns a Promise that resolves with an array of related products for the given Product ID.

 #### Usage